 City staff provides pre-application conferences for rezoning petitions free of charge.
 The pre-application conference is an opportunity for applicants to learn about the rezoning process and consult with staff about potential impacts of their proposed zoning.
 At this time, staff can also help applicants understand the difference between general use and conditional use zoning districts and how appropriate each may be to the applicant’s case.
 To schedule a pre-application conference, fill out the Pre-Application Conference form.

 After completing the Rezoning Application, the applicant may submit their application along with the submittal fee to the Development Services Customer Service Center.
-Rezoning applications can be submitted at any time during normal business hours.
+Completed Rezoning applications can be submitted at any time during normal business hours.
 Staff will review the application for completeness.
-Once the application has been deemed completed and all technical documents have been approved, staff completes a review and places the case on the agenda of a Planning Commission meeting.
+Once the application has been deemed completed and all technical documents have been approved, Planning staff completes a review and places the case on the agenda of a Planning Commission meeting.

 Staff Review, Planning Commission, and City Council